ropensci/roweb3/content/blog/2026-06-16-maintainermonth/index.md

 * **Francesca Palmeira** 🇧🇷 maintains {pcir}, for modeling species interaction data and food web structures in conservation research.

+* **Guadalupe Pascal** 🇦🇷 maintains {matildaNLP}, a package with a specialized corpus of Spanish texts from the Matilda initiative to support research on gender-aware language processing and policy.

+* **Haydée Svab** 🇧🇷 maintains {odbr}, for accessing open data urban mobility from a series of cities in Brazil.

+* **Jeroen Ooms** 🇳🇱 maintains {magick}, {pdftools}, and {gert} — packages for image processing, PDF manipulation, and Git operations in R. Jeroen is also rOpenSci's Staff Research Engineer and the project lead for R-universe.

+* **Jonathan Keane** maintains {dittodb}, which makes testing database-backed code easy by recording and replaying real database interactions so tests can run without a live connection.

+* **Julia Silge** 🇺🇸 maintains {qualtRics}, for importing survey data from the Qualtrics platform directly into R.

 * **Karl Broman** 🇺🇸 maintains {chromer} and {aRxiv}, for accessing chromosome data and the arXiv preprint server.

 * **Maëlle Salmon** 🇫🇷 maintains {saperlipopette}, {babelquarto}, and {babeldown}, tools for R package development, multilingual Quarto documents, and more.

 * **Marcelo S. Perlin** 🇧🇷 maintains {yfR}, for importing financial data from Yahoo Finance into R.

+* **Marcos Prunello** 🇦🇷 maintains {Karel}, a package that brings the Karel the Robot programming environment to R, designed to teach programming concepts and computational thinking to beginners.
+Marcos is an rOpenSci Champion.

 * **Mark Padgham** 🇩🇪 maintains {pkgcheck}, which automates software checks for packages submitted to rOpenSci peer review.
 Mark is rOpenSci's software review lead.

 * **Mauro Loprete** 🇺🇾 maintains {metasurvey}, for processing and analyzing household survey microdata using a metadata-driven approach.

+* **Micha Silver** 🇮🇱 maintains {rOPTRAM}, implementing the OPtical TRApezoid Model for estimating soil moisture from satellite imagery.

 * **Moritz Hennicke** 🇧🇪 maintains {nuts}, for working with the EU's Nomenclature of Territorial Units for Statistics, useful in regional economics and policy research.

+* **Pao Corrales** 🇦🇷🇦🇺 maintains {agroclimatico}, for calculating agroclimatic indices and bioclimatic variables for agricultural and environmental research.

 * **Peter Desmet** 🇧🇪 maintains {frictionless}, for working with open data standards and publishing datasets.